jupiter229/jupiter229/README.md

 ### Senior Software Enginner, Logical/Strategy adviser, System Archtecture and pianist, I know blockchain[Like, a lot]😄👋
 - 🔭 I’m currently working on blockchain technology.
 - 🌱 I'd love to help your work
-- 👯 I’m looking forward collaborating Defi, GameFi and NFT projects!
+- 👯 I’m looking forward collaborating any web3 proejcts such as Defi, GameFi and NFT projects!
 - 💬 Ask me about any questions or concerns you have
 - 📫 How to reach me: ...
 - 😄 Pronouns: he/him